 (above) Quiet road in Yao Yai.
 We carried on to the main pier in the southwest of the island about 20 km from our resort.
 Boats come in here from Phuket Town and it is possible to bring a car over, not that you need to.
 We watched boats coming and going for a while.
 If you like "people watching" this is a good place!

 (above) Getting off a boat at Koh Yao Yai

-(above) Koh Yao Yai traffic.
+(above) Ko Yao Yai traffic.
 Not much, but we nearly hit this one when it slowed suddenly and our driver was not exactly out for a Sunday drive, he wanted to get back for lunch I think!

 (above) Loh Paret Beach on the west coast of Yao Yai Island.
 From here, another quick drive back to Thiwson Resort on the east coast for lunch, a cheeky lunchtime beer and then transfer back to the northern pier and back home to Phuket.
 We have to visit again and explore some of the side roads.
 There's a fishing village right in the south of the island and we'd maybe try a different resort such as Yao Yai Village or Elixir Resort.
-But we had a very nice 2 days visiting islands, relaxing, having a drink or 2 and I was glad that we finally got to Koh Yao Yai!
+But we had a very nice 2 days visiting islands, relaxing, having a drink or 2 and I was glad that we finally got to visit Koh Yao Yai!